 Achang Ethnic Minority

-In early 1950, the Achang people were liberated.
-Two years later, Achang autonomous districts were established one after another.
-Since the autumn of 1955, Achang region has carried out land reform step by step, abolishing feudal land ownership.
-Feudal privileges, taxes and usury were also abolished.
+In early 1950, the Achang people were liberated from feudal rule.
+Two years later, Achang autonomous districts were established.
+Starting in the autumn of 1955, the Achang region underwent a series of land reforms that abolished feudal land ownership.
+Feudal privileges, taxes, and usury were also dismantled during this time.

 Achang Ethnic Townships